 Judging follows the national policies and guidelines, overseen by an independent professional auditor.

-Each submission was assessed by a team of three judges.
-The outcome of each category was determined by the aggregate of the three judges scores together with the site visit score (where appropriate - some categories do not have a site visit, and some categories site visit score is not included in the aggregate).
+Each submission is assessed by a team of three judges.
+The outcome of each category is determined by the aggregate of the three judges scores together with the site visit score (where appropriate - some categories do not have a site visit, and some categories site visit score is not included in the aggregate).

 After the judging review period, a deliberation day occurs where the judging team confers and agrees upon a clear winner, and also allocates silver, bronze and finalist positions.
 All entries that receive a score of more than 70 (out of 100) will become a finalist.

-The judging panel for the 2018 Tasmanian Tourism Awards are respected and experienced members of tourism or associated industries.
+The judging panel for the 2019 Tasmanian Tourism Awards will be respected and experienced members of tourism or associated industries.
 They all volunteer a significant amount of their own time to judge entries and provide entrants with feedback.
 Three of the best Tasmanian Tourism Awards Judges are selected annually to judge in the prestigious Australian Tourism Awards.

 The judging team is led by the Chair of Judges, whose role is to facilitate and moderate the judging process.
 The Chair of Judges is appointed for three years and is typically someone with significant experience as a state and national Tourism Awards judge.